MineConnect

 MineConnect honours those pioneers – both living or deceased – by inducting an outstanding leader(s) to our Hall of Fame during each Annual General Meeting, where the time, effort and competencies that these visionaries have brought to Northern Ontario is publicly acknowledged.

-Nominations for the 2024 Hall of Fame inductee will be accepted in fall 2024.
+Nominations for the 2024 Hall of Fame inductee will be accepted until December15, 2024.

 Inductee Years